Whoever said humor is subjective has clearly never played the finest comedy games or had hilarious moments in entertaining video games.

 Platforms: Windows, Nintendo Switch, Mac

-Fully embracing the concept of simply saying “no,” Negative Nancy is a choose your own adventure game for people who have had sufficient.
+Fully embracing the concept of merely saying “no,” Negative Nancy is a choose your own adventure game for people who have had sufficient.

-Taking on the role of Nancy, you’re tasked with navigating annoying social interactions with customers, bosses, and other irksome human beings.
+Taking on the role of Nancy, you’re tasked with navigating irritating social interactions with customers, bosses, and other difficult human beings.

 The twist here is your options for responding boil down to saying “no,” or nothing at all, with both having equally entertaining outcomes.